Cyborg Foundation

 The Cyborg Foundation is a nonprofit organization created in 2010 by cyborg activists and artists Moon Ribas and Neil Harbisson.
 The foundation is a platform for the research, creation and promotion of projects related to extending and creating new senses and perceptions by applying technology to the human body.
-The Cyborg Foundation was first housed in Tecnocampus Scientific Park (Barcelona) and is currently based in the New York City.
-It collaborates with several institutions, universities and research centers all around the world.
+The Cyborg Foundation was first housed in Tecnocampus Scientific Park (Barcelona) and is currently based in New York City.
+It collaborates with several institutions, universities and research centers around the world.

-Their mission is to assist humans in becoming cyborgs, to promote the use of cybernetics as part of the human body and to defend cyborg rights.
+Their mission is to assist humans in becoming cyborgs, promote the use of cybernetics as part of the human body and defend cyborg rights.

 They have donated cyborg antennas to blind communities and have taught the use of colour-sensing technology to blind children to help them develop the sense of colour.
-The foundation believes that some cybernetic extensions should be treated as body parts and not as devices.
+The foundation believes that some cybernetic extensions should be treated as body parts, not as devices.

 History

 The foundation was created as a response to the growing number of letters and emails that Neil Harbisson received from people around the world interested in becoming a cyborg.
 Since its creation the foundation has kick-started several new-sense development projects and has donated cyborg antennas to blind communities in Europe, Asia and America.
 The first blind person to try out an eyeborg was Sabriye Tenberken followed by blind students from Braille Without Borders in Tibet and members of the Sociedad de Ciegos de Pichincha in Ecuador.

 In 2010, the foundation was the overall winner of the Cre@tic Awards, organized by Tecnocampus Mataró.

 In 2012, Spanish film director Rafel Duran Torrent, created a short film about the Cyborg Foundation.

 In 2013, the film won the Grand Jury Prize at the Sundance Film Festival's Focus Forward Filmmakers Competition.